cdobrich/btnx-config/README.md

 Modern Mice Support
 ----
-btnx works best with older mice, typically between 2005 and 2015 (but may still work).
-For newer mice support, we recommend [Piper](https://github.com/libratbag/piper).
+btnx works best with older mice, typically between 2005 and 2015, but possibly farther or later in time.
+Later generation mice, typically after 2015, are not as well supported.
+However there is another remapper program we strong recommend for modern mice: [Piper](https://github.com/libratbag/piper).

 Screenshots